Bill of Quantities

 - Comprehensive scheduling information presented in the BoQ helps to effectively organise all the processes.

-- The BoQ helps reduce misunderstandings and disputes involving the project owner, contractors, and other parties.
-It is due to providing clear information about project parameters.
+- Communication.
+By providing clear, detailed information about all project requirements, the BoQ helps reduce misunderstandings and disputes between the project owner, contractors, and other stakeholders.

 - Quality Control.
 Thorough materials and labour outlining promotes completeness as well as helps reduce omissions and defects.